0xAX/linux-insides/Booting/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

 The processor starts working in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 Let's back up a little and try to understand memory segmentation in this mode.
 Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) all the way to the modern Intel 64-bit CPUs.
 The 8086 processor has a 20-bit address bus, which means that it could work with a 0-0xFFFFF address space (1 megabyte).
 But it only has 16-bit registers, which have a maximum address of `2^16 - 1` or `0xffff` (64 kilobytes).
 [Memory segmentation](http://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
 All memory is divided into small, fixed-size segments of 65536 bytes (64 KB).
-Since we cannot address memory above 64 KB with 16 bit registers, an alternate method is devised.
+Since we cannot address memory above 64 KB with 16-bit registers, an alternate method is devised.
 An address consists of two parts: a segment selector, which has a base address, and an offset from this base address.
 In real mode, the associated base address of a segment selector is `Segment Selector * 16`.
 Thus, to get a physical address in memory, we need to multiply the segment selector part by 16 and add the offset:

 ```
 PhysicalAddress = Segment Selector * 16 + Offset